 Alternatively, if you would like to save even more time – skip the cookie cutter all together.
 You can simply roll the peanut butter dough out and just cut the dog treats into squares.

 You may need to adjust the baking time a little bit – if you make a smaller sized dog treat, them you may need to reduce the baking time, and vice versa.
 But you’ll still end up with a very tasty gourmet dog treat that your furry friend is bound to love.

 Since this recipe is used with all human-safe ingredients, it’s edible for people too.
 I wouldn’t really recommend it, especially when you yourself can eat this Glazed Donut (Krispy Kreme Donut Copycat) instead.
 But it’s always good to know you are feeding your dog a wholesome gourmet treat.

-Have fun decorating these peanut butter dog donuts with carob icing
+Make these peanut butter dog donuts extra special by decorating them with carob icing

 Lastly, when I’m looking for a quick gift for a dog lover, I often package up these homemade dog donuts and gave them away as gifts.
 These Peanut Butter Dog Donut Treats with Carob Icing are always a hit with the owners and their dogs.